Hazelfire/thesis/index.md

   : Libraries covered in the living review {#tbl:libraries}

-It should be noted that Mizar ended up with a largest package count of {{mizarPackageCount}}.
+It should be noted that Mizar ended up with a largest package count of
-However, this may not be because it has the largest mathematical scope.
+{{mizarPackageCount}}.
+However, Mizar was an unusual library in that it was large but has no form of structure.
+This meant that each module in the entire library was included in the review.
 Mizar's module size is quite small in comparison to other theorem provers, and the largest single mathematical library could be is Lean's mathlib at {{leanPackageCount}}.

 From these libraries, {{totalPackages}} math modules were classified.
 From these modules, {{totalVerifiedPackages}} were manually verified and classified into